 We derive most of our revenue from sales through distribution arrangements and direct sales to customers in Asia, where the products we produce are incorporated into end-user products.
-Our revenue from direct or indirect sales to customers in Asia was 88% for both the three and nine months ended September 30, 2014.
+Our revenue from direct or indirect sales to customers in Asia was 91% and 89% for the three months ended June 30, 2015 and 2014, and 91% and 88% for the six months ended June 30, 2015 and 2014, respectively.
 We derive a majority of our revenue from the sales of our DC to DC converter product family which services the communications, storage and computing, consumer and industrial markets.
 We believe our ability to achieve revenue growth will depend, in part, on our ability to develop new products, enter new market segments, gain market share, manage litigation risk, diversify our customer base and successfully secure manufacturing capacity.